rajani103/rajani103/README.md

 - 📝 I regularly write articles on various DevOps Concepts [.](.)

-- 💬 You can ask me about **Linux,Docker,Jenkins,AWS,**
+- 💬 You can ask me about **Linux ,Docker, Jenkins, AWS ,Terraform**

-- ⚡ Fun fact **"Oh joy, just what I always wanted to know.
+- ⚡ Fun fact **"Oh damn, just what I always wanted to know.
 Thank you for enlightening me."**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->